abinit/abipy_book/abipy_book/gsr.md

     ebands_kpath = nscf_gsr.ebands
 ```

-Now we can plot the band energies with:
+Now we can plot the band energies with *matplotlib*:

 ```{code-cell} ipython3
 # The labels for the k-points are found in an internal database.
 ebands_kpath.plot(with_gaps=True, title="Silicon band structure");
 ```

-Alternatively you can use the optional argument `klabels` to define the mapping `reduced_coordinates --> name of the k-point` and pass it to the plot method
+Alternatively, one can use the optional argument `klabels` to define the mapping
+`reduced_coordinates --> name of the k-point` and pass it to the plot method

 ```{code-cell} ipython3
 klabels = {